 It is crucial to know and understand the latest treatment options available if you have been diagnosed with a condition related to the aortic valve or aorta.
 One such disease is Marfan syndrome, which is a condition that affects the connective tissue of the body and causes damage to the heart, aorta, and other parts of the body.
 This complex condition requires a specialized and experienced approach to care.
 Cleveland Clinic Heart & Vascular Institute cardiologists and surgeons have vast experience at treating the aorta and aortic valves and performing surgeries on this crucial area of the heart.
 Diseases affecting the entire aorta to the aortic valve are managed at Cleveland Clinic with a comprehensive, multidisciplinary approach.
 In addition to conventional surgical therapies, there are minimally invasive and endovascular approaches for almost every type of aortic disease.

-Take this opportunity to learn more about aortic disease and have your questions answered by vascular surgeon Matthew Eagleton, MD and cardiac surgeon Lars Svensson, MD, PhD from the Cleveland Clinic Miller Family Heart & Vascular Institute.
+Take this opportunity to learn more about aortic disease and have your questions answered by vascular surgeon Matthew Eagleton, MD, cardiac surgeon Lars Svensson, MD, PhD from the Cleveland Clinic Miller Family Heart & Vascular Institute and Rocio Moran, MD, clinical geneticist from the Genomic Medicine Institute.

 Matthew Eagleton, MD is a vascular surgeon in the Department of Vascular Surgery of the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic.
 He is board-certified in vascular and general surgery.
 Dr. Eagleton’s specialty interests include endovascular and open surgery for complex aortic disease including aortic aneurysms and aortic dissection, aneurysm pathogenesis, pediatric and congenital vascular disease and vessel wall matrix remodeling.